rundherum/pymia/docs/pymia.evaluation.rst

 Evaluation (:mod:`pymia.evaluation` package)
 ============================================

-This package provides an easy way to evaluate the performance of your algorithms.
+The evaluation package provides metrics and evaluation functionalities.

-We provide a large amount of metrics for image segmentation, image reconstruction, and regression in the :mod:`pymia.evaluation.metric` package.
-The metrics can easily be used by the :class:`pymia.evaluation.evaluator.Evaluator` to evaluate results.
-The :mod:`pymia.evaluation.writer` package provides several writers to report the results, and statistics of the results, to CSV files and the console.
+pymia provides a large amount of metrics for image segmentation, image reconstruction, and regression in the :mod:`pymia.evaluation.metric.metric` package.
+All metrics implement the :class:`pymia.evaluation.metric.base.IMetric` interface, and can be used with the :mod:`pymia.evaluation.evaluator` package to evaluate results (e.g., with the :class:`pymia.evaluation.evaluator.Evaluator`).
+The :mod:`pymia.evaluation.writer` package provides several writers to report the results, and statistics of the results, to CSV files (e.g., the :class:`pymia.evaluation.writer.CSVWriter` and :class:`pymia.evaluation.writer.CSVStatisticsWriter`) and the console (e.g., the :class:`pymia.evaluation.writer.ConsoleWriter` and :class:`pymia.evaluation.writer.ConsoleStatisticsWriter`).

 Subpackages
 -----------